MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-sql.md

 ---
 title: Quickstart to Data API builder for Azure SQL Database
-description: This quickstart will help you build a backend to support your modern applications with Data API builder for Azure SQL Database.
+description: This quickstart will help you use Data API builder with Azure SQL.
 author: anagha-todalbagi
 ms.author: atodalbagi
 ms.service: data-api-builder